Joining means being part of an active community.

 March 12, 2023 - Casper Curto, an experienced licensed Landscape Design-Build Contractor and a member of the California Landscape Contractors Association, presented 'Garden Design 101.'

-May 21, 2023 - Joe Truskot gave an interesting presentation on 'Bugs: Good, Bad and Benign."
+May 21, 2023 - Joe Truskot gave a presentation on 'Bugs: Good, Bad and Benign."